The outside limits of the period with which we are concerned may be roughly

 His protest did not go beyond words;

-the seed of future dissension was thus already sown.
+nevertheless, the seed of future dissension was thus already sown.

-the struggle, lasting for a century, between the Seleucids and the Ptolemys
+With the details of the struggle, lasting for a century, between the Seleucids

-for the possession of Palestine it is unnecessary to deal;
+and the Ptolemys for the possession of Palestine it is unnecessary to deal;

-prime importance from the present point of view is the final phase of that
+but what is of prime importance from the present point of view is the final

 This can be described in a few words.